Belize

 Driving in Belize

-Renting a car offers a lot of added value during a trip through Belize.
-With your rental car you can reach places where public transport is not possible.
-You will also save a lot of money by going out with your own rental car instead of an organized tour.
+Renting a car offers significant added value during your trip to Belize.
+With your rental car, you can reach places that are inaccessible by public transport.
+You also save a lot of money by travelling with your own rental car instead of joining an organized tour.

 Roads in Belize

-Driving a car itself is quite easy.
-There are a number of paved main roads that lead you north, west and south.
+Driving itself is quite easy.
+There are a number of paved main roads that lead you to the north, west, and south.
 In addition to these paved roads, there are also unpaved roads.
-These roads are mainly found inland in nature, around the villages and lodges.
-You therefore need a 4×4 rental car for the unpaved roads.
+You will find these roads mostly inland, in nature, around villages, and at lodges.
+Therefore, you will need a 4×4 rental car for the unpaved roads.

 Eating and Drinking in Belize